Introduction – Unsupervised bias detection tool

 What data can be processed?

-The tool contains a demo data set and a ‘Try it out’ button.
-More information can be found in the app.
+The tool contains a demo data for which output is generated.
+Hit the ‘Try it out’ button.

 Example of numerical data set: